 On the Dark Offsets tab of the Calibration window, click Start.
 HydroSoft will proceed to measure the offsets on each of the instruments channels and gains, displaying the results in a table.
 It will also display the raw data in the graph window.
-HvdroSoft calculates the standard deviation of the data while it samples the offsets and continues averaging on each gain until the maximum uncertainty falls below the value entered in the Advanced Settings dialog box (section 3.9).
-While sampling, it highlights the values that exceed the uncertainty goal, as shown in the illustration.
+HydroSoft calculates the standard deviation of the data while it samples the offsets and continues averaging on each gain until the maximum uncertainty falls below the value entered in the Ad-